Hedley on the Hill

-Hedley on the Hill is a village in Northumberland, west of Newcastle upon Tyne.
+Hedley on the Hill is a village in Northumberland, England.
 It is located between the valley of the River Derwent, and the watershed to the River Tyne.

-Despite being close to a major city, Hedley is typically Northumbrian and rural in character.
-Situated close to the villages of Stocksfield and Chopwell as well as to the rural market town of Hexham it is a small village with views across the Tyne valley.
+The village is close to Newcastle upon Tyne.
+It is also situated close to the villages of Stocksfield and Chopwell as well as to the town of Hexham.
+It offers views along the Tyne Valley, over to the Pennines and even towards the Cheviot Hills on the Scottish border.

 History

 Hedley appears to have escaped rather unscathed in the wars between England and Scotland that occurred before the union.
 There are no records of any battles in the area.
 Similarly, there is no record of any activity involving border reivers (tribal leaders and outlaws that fought across the Scottish/English border) in the village.
 This has enabled it to develop in relative isolation, with mining and quarrying being the prominent industries since the eighteenth century.

 Hedley on the Hill is also close to Hadrian's Wall a World Heritage Site and located in the far south of "Hadrian's Wall Country".

 The village is said to have once been home to a bogle known as The Hedley Kow.